rivondave/Fun-Flask-Projects-/README.md

 # Fun-Flask-Projects-
-Created this repo to put to design flask projects cause I was bored as hell and stuck on my current project
+Created this repo to store some fun flask projects cause I was bored as hell and stuck on my current project